-This course is for students in the French Immersion Program.
+Prerequisite: Études Catholiques 10 or Administrative Permission This course is for students in the French Immersion Program.
 It covers the same topics and materials as the Catholic Studies 20 course.
 Students are expected to use French as the language of communication with teachers and peers.

-Prerequisite: Études Catholiques 10
+Études Catholiques 30

-Études Catholiques 30 Prerequisite: Études Catholiques 20 This course is for students in the French Immersion Program.
+Prerequisite: Études Catholiques 20 or Administrative Permission This course is for students in the French Immersion Program.
 It covers the same topics and material as the Catholic Studies 30 course.
 Students are expected to use French as the language of communication with teachers and peers.

-English Language Arts A10 Prerequisite: ELA90 and ELB90 This course is organized around the following units: The Challenges of Life and The Mysteries of Life.
+English Language Arts A10

+Prerequisite: ELA90 and ELB90 This course is organized around the following units: The Challenges of Life and The Mysteries of Life.
 Students will examine how the challenges we encounter lead us to examine our existence, as well as explore answers to life's mysteries.